vannguyengd/gooddata-ui/docs/pivot_table_component.md

     The new column widths are propagated via the `onColumnResized` callback array.
 All the `measureColumnWidthItem` props are removed.
 The `allMeasureColumnWidthItem` prop is added.

+### Resizing all columns of a specific measure at once to a custom width

+1. Hover over the right side of the header of any column of the specific measure until a horizontal resize cursor appears.
+2. Press and hold **Alt** or **Option**, and drag the column line.

+    All columns of the corresponding measure are resized to the set width.

+    The new column widths are propagated via the `onColumnResized` callback array.
+All the `measureColumnWidthItem` props of the corresponding measure are removed.
+The `weakMeasureColumnWidthItem` prop is added.

 ### Resizing a column to fit its content

 1. Hover over the right side of the column header until a horizontal resize cursor appears.